adamd9/youtube-music-story/README.md

 ## Why I Built This

 I made this project for **me**.

-Spotify recently changed their policies and stopped allowing podcast creators to use music tracks in their shows.
+Spotify changed their policies and stopped allowing podcast creators to use music tracks in their shows (the *Music + Talk* feature).
 This killed a podcast I absolutely loved—one that didn't just play music, but told the *stories* behind it.
 The bands, the people, the history.
 I love exploring new music, but what I love even more is learning the context: who made it, why they made it, what was happening in their lives.

 So I built this.
 It's a personal project that lets me keep doing what that podcast did—discover music and dive into its story—using the power of AI.
 No platform restrictions, no gatekeepers.
 Just music, history, and the stories that make it all meaningful.